-Overview

-- There are several types of DBS Certificate available.
-One Call 24 always applies for Enhanced checks with POCA/ POVA checks - All DBS Certificates expire after 12 months. - All candidates that work for One Call 24 must have an Enhanced DBS Certificate, issued by One Call 24 and it must be less than 12 months old.
-Certificates are renewed annually before the current certificate expires. - It normally takes 2-9 weeks for an Enhanced DBS Certificate to be returned from the Bureau. - One Call 24 are regularly asked to email the candidate's DBS Certificates to clients which One Call 24 can do with the candidate's permission.
+There are several types of DBS Certificate available.
+OneCall24 always applies for Enhanced checks with POCA/ POVA checks.
+All DBS Certificates expire after 12 months.

+All candidates that work for OneCall24 must have an Enhanced DBS Certificate, if issued by OneCall24 it must be less than 12 months old.
+Certificates are renewed annually before the current certificate expires.

+It normally takes 2-9 weeks for an Enhanced DBS Certificate to be returned from the Bureau.

+OneCall24 are regularly asked to email the candidate's DBS Certificates to clients - which OneCall24 can do with the candidate's permission.

-- One Call 24 applies for all DBS Certificates via Capita's online system.
+OneCall24 applies for all DBS Certificates via Ucheck's online system.
 The candidates are sent a link to access the system and enter their details.
-One Call 24 then logs in to the Capita online system and verifies the information given and performs the necessary I.D checks. - Once completed, the DBS Certificates are sent via post directly to the candidate.
+OneCall24 then logs in to the Ucheck online system and verifies the information given and performs the necessary I.D checks.

+Once completed, the DBS Certificates are sent via post directly to the candidate.
 Once received, the candidate must produce the original, so that a verified copy can be taken and held securely on file.
-One Call 24 are able to download an online snapshot version of the certificate which is placed in the worker's file. - Due to the confidentiality of the DBS information only a limited number of staff at One Call 24 have the permission to handle DBS applications and DBS Certificates.
+OneCall24 are able to download an online snapshot version of the certificate which is placed in the worker's file.

+Due to the confidentiality of the DBS information - only a limited number of staff at OneCall24 have the permission to handle DBS applications and DBS Certificates.